MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

     1. Choose **Console Application**.
     1. Make sure that .NET Framework 4.5.2 is selected as the target framework.
     1. Specify a name for your project and create the new Visual Studio solution.

-1. Find your project on the Solution Explorer, right click on it and select **Manage NuGet packages**.
+1. Find your project in the Solution Explorer, right-click on it and select **Manage NuGet packages**.
     1. Search for **Microsoft.AspNet.WebApi.Client**.
     1. Select the **Microsoft.AspNet.WebApi.Client** NuGet package and click on **Install**, to get the latest package.
     1. Proceed through the **License acceptance** dialog. **Note** that by clicking accept you are agreeing with all package license terms.